Home

 Always consult your child's doctor should you suspect that your baby is sensitive to a particular food.

-Coeliac disease
+Celiac disease

-Coeliac disease (also known as celiac disease, gluten enteropathy or gluten intolerance) is a life-long intolerance to gluten.
-This means that a person with coeliac disease cannot eat wheat, barley, rye, oats, or any food containing them.
+This means that a person with celiac disease cannot eat wheat, barley, rye, oats, or any food containing them.

-Coeliac disease is a serious condition, where the body's immune system mistakenly treats gluten as a harmful substance.
-Eventually, damage to the small intestine prevents it from processing the nutrients from other foods.
-This leads to serious nutritional problems.
+Celiac disease is a serious condition, where the body’s immune system mistakenly treats gluten as a harmful substance.

-Coeliac disease tends to run in families.
+Celiac disease tends to run in families.

 The symptoms of coeliac disease in babies tend to be spotted between 9 and 18 months of age and include